webkinder/github-actions/archive/README.md

 ## Example Usage

 ### build_exclude
-Add a file named `.build_exclude` to your project to define which files or folders should be excluded.
+Add a file named `.distignore` to your project to define which files or folders should be excluded.
 ```
 .gitignore
 .gitattributes
-.build_exclude
+.distignore
 .DS_Store
 .git/*
 .github/*